© Liam Mejia-Moran

 In-person at various locations

-Explore the depths and variety of contemplative spirituality in our monthly meditative sessions, designed to intentionally center Black wisdom and lived experience within the Christian tradition.
-These gatherings prioritize creating a space for BIPOC individuals, while remaining open and welcoming to everyone.
+Explore the depths and variety of contemplative spirituality in our monthly meditative sessions, designed to guide us in contemplative practices that center BIPOC wisdom and lived experience.
+These gatherings remain open and welcoming to everyone while creating a space for BIPOC individuals.

 Black Lives & Contemplation: The African Diaspora